HOW TO ENGAGE

 Absolutely not!
 There are many theatrical pieces around the world that have disabled artists on stage.

-This cast features both autistic and non-autistic actors, Broadway vets and rising stars.
-Because the cast includes actors who identify as autistic, neurodivergent, and neurotypical, the combination of these identities is what makes our cast neurodiverse.
-The autistic characters and understudies are cast authentically—meaning if they are playing an autistic character, they identify as autistic as well.
+The Broadway cast featured both autistic and non-autistic actors, Broadway vets and rising stars.
+Because the cast included actors who identify as autistic, neurodivergent, and neurotypical, the combination of these identities is what made our cast neurodiverse.
+The autistic characters and understudies were casted authentically—meaning if they played an autistic character, they identify as autistic as well.

 Yes, there are!
 We are fortunate to have many autistic collaborators both onstage and behind the scenes.
 Early on in the process, we hired an Autistic Creative Consultant to provide feedback on the script and character development.
 Our Associate Producer also identifies as autistic, as do our Casting Director, Assistant Music Director, SCDF Directing Fellow, Production Assistant, Script Assistant, Graphic Designer, and many other team members.
 We’ve also collaborated with CO/LAB Theater Group to learn about developmental disabilities through their Sharing the Stage workshop, which is led by neurodiverse facilitators.